New Slains Castle: Architecture

 At first inspection, the ruin appears to be a blend of several different architectural styles and periods, due to diverse masonry including older mortared granite, mortared medieval red brick, mortared sandstone and newer well-faced granite.
 In fact, most of the architecture seems to derive from a rather cohesive interval 1597 to 1664, which construction is the most expansive and includes the mortared rough granite and medieval brick.
 The 1836 work adds smoother granite facing that contrasts with the older construction style.

 The defensive works of the castle include the use of the North Sea cliffs; an abyss to the west that functions as a deep impassable moat; and a ruined rampart that would have been the main entrance on the south.
 The ruins include reasonably well-preserved elements of three- and four-storey structural elements and a basement course over some of the range, especially at the eastern side.
 There are well-preserved basement kitchen works with numerous fire pits and masonry indented storage spaces.
 The internal doorways are primarily of well-preserved wooden lintel construction, with numerous examples of mortared sandstone and medieval brickwork archways.
 The interior of the ground level is a maze of passageways and smaller rooms, reflecting a high state of occupancy in 17th-century times.

+Legends

+The castle is claimed is to be haunted by the spirit of Victor Hay, 21st Earl of Erroll.
+However, this is an internet myth, probably due to a misunderstanding.
+Victor Hay, using his courtesy title of Lord Kilmarnock, wrote a novel, Ferelith, about a ghost in a Slains Castle look-alike called Gowrie Castle.
+The ghost of Lord Gowrie gets the (living) Lady Ferelith pregnant.
+A daughter is born and Lady Ferelith dies in childbirth.